mwalmsley/bulk-euclid-cutouts/README.md

-# gz-euclid-datalab
+# bulk-euclid-cutouts
 Pipeline to download tiles and make images on ESA Datalabs

 ## Install

-From root repo folder:
+From this root repo folder:
     pip install -e .

 Also manually install: